dantasfiles/cornell/cornell-ai-minor-reading-list-fall-2024.md

 # Cornell Artifical Intelligence Minor Fall 2024 Reading List

-These are books that are recommended for use in Fall 2024 courses for the [**Artificial Intelligence minor at Cornell**](https://prod.cis.cornell.edu/undergraduate-opportunities/minors/artificial-intelligence)
+These are books that are recommended in Fall 2024 classes for the [**Artificial Intelligence minor at Cornell**](https://prod.cis.cornell.edu/undergraduate-opportunities/minors/artificial-intelligence)

 The books marked with a ✨ are ones [I've](https://dantasfiles.com) liked enough to read all the way through